NewSigma/Physica/README.md

 # Physica

 Physica is a high-performance and scalable template library for computational physics, dedicated to providing a rapid iteration platform for new algorithms.
 It is not a textbook or a ready-to-use solution.
-Rather, it is expected that users will write their own codes and implement ideas in less than 200 lines of code.
+Physica is the code that generates code.
+It helps users write their own codes and implement ideas in less than 200 lines of code.

 ## Table of Contents